python/cpython/Doc/library/telnetlib.rst

-   If a regular expression ends with a greedy match (such as ``.*``) or if more than one expression can match the same input, the results are indeterministic, and may depend on the I/O timing.
+   If a regular expression ends with a greedy match (such as ``.*``) or if more than one expression can match the same input, the results are non-deterministic, and may depend on the I/O timing.

 .. method:: Telnet.set_option_negotiation_callback(callback)